Ttong2020/Flight-Simulator/README.md

 Assumptions & Future Improvements:
 - This program assumes an angle of attack above 20 degrees will stall the aircraft.
-- I hope to add the third control surface (rudder) into the program to accurately model the aircraft's yaw movement.
+- I hope to add the third primary control surface (rudder) into the program to accurately model the aircraft's yaw movement.
 - I would also like to create a runway and infrastructure to allow the aircraft to land.
 - I also hope to be able to calculate an accurate angle of attack based on the program's current data.
 - The program's variables also grow exponentially over time, which needs further debugging.